550 Squadron

 In order to complete the additional ops, and after two of the original crew (Flux (W/Op) and Barrett (MU/AG)) left 550 Sqdn, stand-in crew-men flew with the Harris crew:

 NB: The ORB is not entirely clear which is the correct Rees.
 "Sgt Rees" gets most mentions, in a couple of places "F/Sgt K T Rees" is stated.
 A "Sgt I Rees" is also logged.
-A record for "K T Rees" cannot be found but there is a "F/Sgt E T Rees (A/G)" noted as also having flown with the F/O Tapsell crew (althought not a member of that crew).
-It is possible that the two mentions refer to the same man (and this is merely an error in the ORB over their initials).
+A record for "K T Rees" cannot be found but there is a "F/Sgt E T Rees (A/G)" noted as also having flown with the F/O Tapsell crew (although not a member of that crew).
+It is possible that the two F/Sgt mentions refer to the same man (and this is merely an error in the ORB over their initials).
+But both F/Sgt ET Rees (with the W/O RA Tapsell crew) and Sgt I Rees (with F/O JS Percival crew) occur on the same page of the ORB for the op to Paderborn on 27/03/1945, both flying as R/AG, so this is seen as confirmation that there were two air-gunners with the surname Rees.

 F/Lt Jack Harris